NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/aquatic-macroinvertebrates/01_working_with_NEON_macroinverts/01_working_with_NEON_macroinverts.md

 Next, we will perform several operations in a row to re-organize our data.
 Each step is described by a code comment.

+    # It is good to check for duplicate records.
+This had occurred in the past in
-    # known problem with dupes published in the inv_fieldData table as of 2021-02-18
+    # data published in the inv_fieldData table in 2021.
+Those duplicates were
-    # this anticipated to be fixed in data release next year (Jan 2022)
+    # fixed in the 2022 data release.
+    # Here we use sampleID as primary key and if we find duplicate records, we
-    # use sampleID as primary key, keep the first uid associated with any sampleID that has multiple uids
+    # keep the first uid associated with any sampleID that has multiple uids

     de_duped_uids <- inv_fieldData %>%

+      # remove records where no sample was collected
+      filter(!is.na(sampleID)) %>%
       group_by(sampleID) %>%
       summarise(n_recs = length(uid),
                        n_unique_uids = length(unique(uid)),
                        uid_to_keep = dplyr::first(uid))

+    # Are there any records that have more than one unique uid?
+    max_dups <- max(de_duped_uids$n_unique_uids %>% unique())

-    # filter data using de-duped uids
+    # filter data using de-duped uids if they exist
+    if(max_dups > 1){
       inv_fieldData <- inv_fieldData %>%
       dplyr::filter(uid %in% de_duped_uids$uid_to_keep)
+    }